band/bashlibs/Development.md

 # Organizing Shell Libraries

 This book expands on an earlier work, _Shell Functions_, to build a practice of shell libraries.
-Specifically, `bash` shell function libraries.
+Specifically, `bash` and `zsh` shell function libraries.
 Each developer, a tool-maker will have work clusters which take shape as applications, general- and special-purpose groups of functions.
 Here, we investigate collections of functions, first as